Table of Contents

 Brief History of The Flying V

-Gibson launched the Gibson Flying V in 1958 as an avant-garde design that failed initially but was later embraced by the heavy metal and rock communities.
+Gibson launched the Gibson Flying V 1958 as an avant-garde design that failed initially but was later embraced by the heavy metal and rock communities.
 The V-shape isn’t just for looks; it offers ergonomic advantages, allowing the guitar to be held more comfortably.

 Famous Flying V Players